 Can sun damage be reversed?

-Yes, it can be but only if the skin is always protected from the sun.
-There are many excellent skin care products on the market today that can substantially aid the skin in reversing sun damage.
+Some damage can be reversed or minimized but only if the skin is always protected from the sun.
+There are many excellent skin care products and nutritional supplements on the market today that can substantially aid the skin in repairing sun damage.
 But they do little good if they aren't combined with sun protection – so remember to wear your sunscreen, and a hat!

 What are some of the effects of sun exposure?